Analytics built by: Location, Inc.

-With a population of 10,469, 4,848 total housing units (homes and apartments), and a median house value of $166,255, Richmond Heights real estate and house prices are near the national average for all cities and towns.
+With 10,469 people, 4,910 houses or apartments, and a median cost of homes of $156,612, Richmond Heights real estate and house prices are near the national average for all cities and towns.

-Relative to Ohio, our data show that Richmond Heights's latest annual appreciation rate is lower than 60% of the other cities and towns in Ohio.
+Relative to Ohio, our data show that Richmond Heights's latest annual appreciation rate is higher than 60% of the other cities and towns in Ohio.